 Active in missions work, he has led or participated in construction projects in the Dominican Republic, Peru, Egypt, Costa Rica, Ghana, Cuba, Iraq and in Katrina Relief in Mississippi.
 He raised money to build an orphanage and churches that are named in his honor in Ghana, where he is honorary Paramount Chief of Kwahu-Tafo District.
 He has traveled extensively in Asia, Africa, and Europe.
 Most recently, he has done consulting work on progressive, student-active education in Jordan and the United Arab Emirates.

-Dr. Dunn’s teaching interests include the Vietnam War, the civil rights movement, American foreign policy and recent political history, Islamic and Middle East politics, international terrorism, political violence and genocide, and women in the global environment.
+Dr. Dunn’s teaching interests include the Vietnam War, the civil rights movement, American foreign policy and recent political history, Islamic and Middle East politics, international terrorism, political violence and genocide, women in the global environment, and student college campus protest.

 His teaching and scholarship awards include: